-Visit the Redundancy payments page for more information on redundancy payments.
+Visit Redundancy for more information on redundancy payments.

 Severance pay - Employers who employ 15 or more employees

 Employers covered the Earth Moving and Construction Award who employ 15 or more employees must pay the award severance pay detailed above, or the severance pay outlined below, based on whichever provides the greater entitlement to the employee.